Personal Emergency Preparedness - Wildfire Season

 In addition, Municipal and Regional departments also provide fire suppression to specific areas of Indian Band Lands under contract.

-The District also contracts with the City of Penticton and the Town of Princeton to provide fire protection to the rural areas of Electoral Areas “D” and “F” (rural Penticton) and Electoral Area “H” (rural Princeton).
+The District also contracts with the City of Penticton and the Town of Princeton to provide fire protection to specific rural areas of Electoral Areas “D” and “F” (rural Penticton) and Electoral Area “H” (rural Princeton).

 9-1-1 fire calls for the South Okanagan-Similkameen are relayed to a secondary dispatch centre at the Kelowna Fire Hall.
 At that location, Regional Fire Dispatchers handle a multitude of calls from fire, marine, motor vehicle accidents, and medical first response